edespong/licence-check/README.md

 ## Getting started

-The applcation needs at least .NET Core 3.1 SDK, see [.NET SDKs for Visual Studio](https://dotnet.microsoft.com/download/visual-studio-sdks)
+The application needs at least .NET Core 3.1 SDK, see [.NET SDKs for Visual Studio](https://dotnet.microsoft.com/download/visual-studio-sdks)

 The shipped config and license policies will likely not suite you, but when you